DBS Checks for Organisations Needing Fast Recruitment Decisions

 Organisations must request a Basic Disclosure through a responsible organisation (Umbrella Body) such as Aaron's Department.

 Standard DBS Check For Organisations

-For an organisation to apply for a Standard DBS check, the employer needs to be eligible to ask an exempted question to the candidate.
+For an organisation to apply for a Standard DBS check, the employer or business needs to be eligible to ask an exempted question to the candidate.

 To be eligible, a potential or current employee must be undertaking a role listed in the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975.
 In addition to listing job positions, this act also lists certain eligible professions, licences and activities.